sterini/ITSoc-DeepSense-6G-Machine-Learning-Challenge/README.md

 - unzip .zip folder and move `wireless` `RBG_images` `radar` folders and `dataset_train.csv` `dataset_test.csv` `dataset.csv` files to the same directory that contains python files from this repository!

-- This code was tested on Python 3.10.0 and torch version 2.1.0+cu118
+- This program was tested on Python 3.10.0 and torch version 2.1.0+cu118

 - use `pip install requirements.txt` to install all necessary packages!